 “We had never transformed a bike with such complex technology before!”
 Along with having to deal with the bikes modern electronics the Delgado brothers also had the challenge of ensuring the bike would comply with the strict TÜV specifications so that it’s owner could legally ride it around his home and neighbouring European countries.
-“We had to keep the original petrol tank and airbox which introduced certain limitations when modeling the new bodywork.
+“We had to keep the original petrol tank and airbox which introduced certain limitations when modelling the new bodywork.
 The electronics was another of the difficulties encountered since original components such as the instrumentation and switch assemblies have sensors that perform diagnostic checks necessary for the bike to run.”

-Carlos and Pablo began the La Bulla project 12 months ago when their customer came to them with the K1600.
+Carlos and Pablo began the La Bulla project 12 months ago when their customer came to them with the BMW K1600.
 “He gave us carte blanche for the design of the bodywork, but he already had some ideas for other aspects of the build.
 He wanted us to transform the BMW into a single-seat bike and for the exhaust to exit through six holes located in the tail section, leaving the rear wheel exposed.
 He also wanted an LED light system and was determined for us to improve the wheel and braking system”.

-The brothers began the huge task of creating the bodywork by carving a clay prototype straight onto the stripped down bike with the help of their good friend, sculptor and artist Raphael Muyor.
+The brothers began the huge task of creating the bodywork by carving a clay prototype straight onto the stripped-down bike with the help of their good friend, sculptor and artist Raphael Muyor.
 With the client happy with the design they then set about sand casting each individual part from 100% recycled aluminium before welding them together into the least number of body panel possible.
 A select few parts such as tank badges and the exhaust vents were also cast from bronze and given an aged appearance to add visual detail.

 Shedding as much weight as possible from the bike was a priority.
-With all of the bulky factory bodywork replaced with lightweight alloy the brothers continued to shed kilos from the BMW by introducing carbon fibre elements.
-Tank and tail covers, the front fender and the entire bellypan were all constructed from carbon fibre and a set of BST carbon wheels with Swedish made ISR brakes were added to meet the owners upgrade requests.
+With all of the bulky factory bodywork replaced with lightweight alloy, the brothers continued to shed kilos from the BMW by introducing carbon fibre elements.
+Tank and tail covers, the front fender and the entire belly pan were all constructed from carbon fibre and a set of BST carbon wheels with Swedish made ISR brakes were added to meet the owners upgrade requests.
 Exhaust specialists HATTECH then constructed the complex exhaust system that merges all 6 headers into the tail section and by all reports the bike sounds and performs amazingly.